Apple earnings exceed estimates but forecast wanes

 Fourth-quarter earnings largely excluded the sales impact of the new models, which were released near the end of the period.

-Unit sales of the iPhone remained flat at roughly 47 million units year-over-year.
 Apple Services, which includes the iCloud, the App Store and Apple Music, posted quarterly revenue of $9.98 billion, up 17 percent compared to the same period one year ago.

+Quarterly revenue grew 16 percent to $11.4 billion in the key Greater China segment.
+Cook said Apple is "very happy" with its performance in the region, but noted that a new regulatory structure in China has impacted operations in its App Store.
+In the Americas, revenue grew 19 percent to $27.5 billion.

+Cook said he is "optimistic" that the ongoing U.S.-China trade dispute will have a positive outcome.

 The earnings report came days after Apple revealed the latest version of its MacBook Air laptop at an event in New York.
 Priced at $1,199 for its base model, the laptop has a 13.3-inch Retina display with four times the screen resolution of previous models.